cern-eos/xrootd/src/XrdApps/XrdClJCachePlugin/README.md

 This XRootD Client Plugin provides a client side read cache.

-There are two ways of caching, which can be configured individually, only the default mechanism is really useful:
+There are two ways of caching, which can be configured individually:
 1. **Read Journal Cache** (journalling)
-2. **Vector Read Cache** (vector read responses are stored in binary blobs)
+2. ~~Vector Read Cache~~ (vector read responses are stored in binary blobs)

+> [!IMPORTANT]
+> Only the default *Read Journal Cache* is really useful.

 # Plug-in Configuration
 To enable the plugin create a configuration file e.g. in the default machine wide location */etc/xrootd/client.plugin.d/jcache.conf* or enable in a one-liner using an environment variable: